 2. How to handle chopsticks and dishes

 This is just a quick digression.
 When people start digging into food, traditionally rice is a starter in Japan.
-Nowadays, however, people start with soup just to avoid grains of rice from sticking to the tip of chopsticks.
-Well, this is normally alright.
-There are occasions where you have to be a bit more careful, because in Japan rice is a starter at festivities, and soup at funerals.
+Nowadays, however, people start with soup to avoid grains of rice from sticking to the tip of chopsticks.
+Well, this usually is alright.
+There are occasions where you have to be a bit more careful because in Japan rice is a starter at festivities and soup at funerals.
 If you start with soup at ceremonies like a wedding, you might bring bad luck to a newly-wed couple.

 3. Where to place your chopsticks during and after the meal

 In the middle of a meal, where do you place your chopsticks?
 If there is a chopstick rest, you can place them right there.
 If there is no such thing, you can use the paper wrapper that came with the chopsticks and folds it into a shape like an accordion.
 If the chopsticks did not come with any paper wrapper, you have no choice but leaning the tip of them against some of the plates or place them straight over some empty plates.
 When you finish eating, put the chopsticks and toothpicks back into the paper folder they came with.
 Those are good manners.

 4. How about disposable chopsticks?

 When hosting guests, it is more polite to serve disposable chopsticks made of willow, or plain wood, etc. than laying out reusable ones.
 Therefore, it is very likely that you as a guest encounter disposable chopsticks called waribashi (割箸).
 When splitting them open, waribashi should be brought down close to your knees, so as not to hit any of the plates on the table.
 Use both hands to break them into two horizontally by pulling the stick that is closer to you.
 Using the image of opening a fan might help break disposable chopsticks more neatly (see picture left).
 Using your mouth to break them might look cool, but contravenes table manners!